Binder

 del agg.metadata.additional_metadata['New Element Key']

-# Or, you can clear out all of the extended metadata elements that might exist
+# Or, you can clear out all extended metadata elements that might exist

 agg.metadata.additional_metadata.clear()